General Policies & Requirements

 A. Background Core in Philosophy

-All graduate students are expected to have, by the time they file their Program of Studies or Advance to Candidacy (but preferably earlier), a background core in Philosophy consisting of UNM Philosophy courses numbered 202 (Modern Philosophy), 211 (Greek Philosophy), 352 (Theory of Knowledge), 354 (Metaphysics), 356 (Symbolic Logic), and 358 (Ethical Theory).
+Beginning with students entering the program in spring, 2021, all graduate students are expected to have satisfied, by the time they file their Program of Studies or Advancement to Candidacy (but preferably earlier), a background core requirement in philosophy consisting of or equivalent to four UNM Philosophy courses, as follows: (i) 356 (Symbolic Logic); (ii) 2220 (Greek Philosophy); (iii) 2210 (Modern Philosophy); and (iv) one of: 352 (Theory of Knowledge), 354 (Metaphysics), or 358 (Ethical Theory).
 Equivalent courses taken at other institutions may substitute for these courses.
 As per UNM policy, it is expected that a student earn at least a B (3.0) in any course taken to meet undergraduate deficiencies or prerequisites.
-Therefore, a course will satisfy the Background Core requirement only if a grade of B or higher is earned.
+Therefore, a course will satisfy the background core requirement only if a grade of B or higher is earned.
 Ph.D. students must have passed PHIL 356 or its equivalent with a grade of A- or better.

 B. Graduate Advising